-DT of human organs have been designed and used in simulation.
-It is a small step forward to instantiate these DTs to specific patient transforming them into PDTs.
+DTs of human organs23 have been designed and used in simulation.
+This is a small step towards these DTs instantiating a specific patient, transforming them into PDTs.

-Each person has a growing set of personal data that can be used in medical evaluation and healthcare protocol decisions, from the very basic data related to the patient characteristics (genome, proteome, metabolome, ...) to patient health record (exams, illness, drug prescriptions, ...) up to patient behaviour and environment (diet, habits, working environment, ...) and inherited traits.
+Each person has a growing set of personal data that can be used in medical evaluation and healthcare protocol decisions-from very basic data (related to the patient characteristics such as genome, proteome, metabolome, etc.), to patient health records (exams, diagnoses, drug prescriptions, etc.), patient behavior and environment (diet, habits, working environment, etc.), and potentially even inherited traits.

-All this is augmented by monitoring data derived from wearables (smart watches, fit band, ambient sensors, ...) and medical devices providing the "shadowing".
+All this is augmented by monitoring data derived from wearables (smart watches, fit bands, ambient sensors, etc.) and medical devices which provide the "shadow".

-Healthcare industry is using DTs and PDTs at stage 1 through 3.
+The healthcare industry is using DTs and PDTs from stages 1 to 3.